Boys are in trouble today primarily because their dads are emotionally or physically absent.

 Though children of all ages, both male and female, have an innate need for contact with their fathers, boys suffer most from the absence or noninvolvement of fathers.
 According to the National Center for Children in Poverty, boys without fathers are twice as likely to drop out of school, twice as likely to go to jail and nearly four times as likely to need treatment for emotional and behavioral problems as boys with fathers.

-As I review research on family disintegration, I am repeatedly confronted with the same disturbing issue.
+As I review the latest research on family disintegration, I am repeatedly confronted with the same disturbing issue.
 Boys are in trouble today primarily because their parents, and especially their dads, are distracted, overworked, harassed, exhausted, disinterested, chemically dependent, divorced, unable to cope or simply not there.

 As indicated above, all other problems plaguing young males flow from (or are related to) these facts of life in the 21st century.
 Chief among our concerns is the absence of masculine role modeling and mentoring that dads should be providing.
 Mothers, who also tend to be living on the ragged edge, are left to do a job for which they have had little training or experience.
 Having never been boys, women often have only a vague notion of how to go about rearing one.
 Boys are the big losers when families splinter.